Saline Valley Monarch Count

 All new volunteers are required to survey with an experienced person prior to surveying on their own.
 If you are interested in surveying, but have not surveyed before, please reach out to Rachel so she can pair you up with an experienced surveyor: email@example.com

-We are seeking volunteers to survey Saline Valley every week beginning in October 2022!
+We are seeking volunteers to survey Saline Valley every week beginning in mid-October!
 The survey data collected by our volunteers is part of a larger effort to count monarchs in the West and is part of the Western Monarch Thanksgiving and New Years Counts.

-How to sign up: If you are interested in signing up, please visit the "Training" page on our website to learn more about survey protocols and visiting Saline Valley, then sign up below!
+If you are interested in signing up, please visit the link below to learn more about survey protocols and sign up!

 Note: all new volunteers must survey with an experienced volunteer.